Good conflict ideas for stories

 .

+Whatever kind conflict you’re writing, there should be a point where the conflict has originated and a point where your protagonist gets personally involved with it.
 You also need to remember your genre and who you’re writing for.
 Teenage problems are different from middle-aged problems, and that’s okay.
 So with that in mind, here are some good conflict ideas for stories that you can use.

 Good conflict ideas for stories of any genre